Economy of Delaware: Industrial decline

 Since the mid-2000s, Delaware has seen the departure of the state's automotive manufacturing industry (General Motors Wilmington Assembly and Chrysler Newark Assembly), the corporate buyout of a major bank holding company (MBNA), the departure of the state's steel industry (Evraz Claymont Steel), the bankruptcy of a fiber mill (National Vulcanized Fibre), and the diminishing presence of AstraZeneca in Wilmington.

 In late 2015, DuPont announced that 1,700 employees, nearly a third of its footprint in Delaware, would be laid off in early 2016.
 The merger of E.I. du Pont de Nemours & Co. and Dow Chemical Company into DowDuPont took place on September 1, 2017.

 Incorporation in Delaware

 More than 50% of all U.S. publicly traded companies and 63% of the Fortune 500 are incorporated in Delaware.
 The state's attractiveness as a corporate haven is largely because of its business-friendly corporation law.
 Franchise taxes on Delaware corporations supply about one-fifth of its state revenue.
 Although "USA (Delaware)" ranked as the world's most opaque jurisdiction on the Tax Justice Network's 2009 Financial Secrecy Index, the same group's 2011 Index ranks the USA fifth and does not specify Delaware.
-In Delaware, there are more than a million registered corporations, meaning there are more corporations than people.
+In April 2016, the Sunlight Foundation reported that Delaware had more than a million businesses incorporated in the state, which was more than the state's population at that time.